Markus Unger

-Markus Unger (born 18 November 1981 in Fulda) is a retired German footballer.
+Markus Unger (born 18 November 1981) is a German former professional footballer who played as a midfielder.

 Career

-Unger spent his early career mostly as a journeyman in the 3rd and 4th division of German football, most notably with Kickers Emden during the 2008–09 3.
+Unger was born in Fulda.
+He spent his early career mostly as a journeyman in the third and fourth divisions of German football, most notably with Kickers Emden during the 2008–09 3.
 Liga season.
 In 2010, he joined Eintracht Braunschweig, where he helped the club to gain promotion back to the 2.
 Bundesliga.
 Unger went on to play the first 2.
-Bundesliga season of his career the next year, making 4 appearances.
+Bundesliga season of his career the next year, making four appearances.
 He retired from professional football in 2012, but will stay with the club both as a player and as assistant coach of Eintracht Braunschweig's reserve team.
 In 2014, Unger announced his retirement as a player, but stayed on as Eintracht Braunschweig II's assistant manager and as a coach at the club's youth academy.